b3b00/svelte-treeview/README.md

 <TreeView emptyTreeMessage="nothing to show" selectable root={root} childrenAccessor={accessor} nodeTemplate={Node} filter={nodefilter} {nodeId}></TreeView>
 ```

-TreeView attributes :
+TreeView attributes (give  that NodeType is the no de type) :
-- emptyTreeMessage : message to display when filter do not return any node
+- emptyTreeMessage (string) : message to display when filter do not return any node
-- selectable (switch) : if set add checkbox in front of every node/leaf
+- selectable (boolean) : if set add checkbox in front of every node/leaf
-- root : the tree datastructure
+- root (NodeType): the tree datastructure
-- childrenAccessor : a function that given a node returns the list of children nodes. node -> node[]
+- childrenAccessor ( NodeType => NodeType[] ) : a function that given a node returns the list of children nodes.
 - nodeTemplate : a svelte component used to render nodes and leafs
-- filter : a function used to filter nodes : string -> node
+- filter ( ( NodeType, string ) => booléen ): a function used to filter nodes : string -> node
-- nodeId : a function that given a node returns its id : node -> any
+- nodeId ( NodeType => any ): a function that given a node returns its id : node -> any